gergelyszerovay/ngx-ngrx-component-store-debug-tools/README.md

 ### Yarn

-`yarn add ngx-ngrx-component-store-debug-tools`
+`yarn add ngx-ngrx-component-store-debug-tools --dev`

 ## Usage

 The demo app has three `Card` component, each has its own Store instance.

-### `@LogState` decorator
+### `LogState` function

-After every state change, this decorator displays the current state of the store and the changes since the last state change.
+This function subscribes to the store's state, and after every state change, it displays the current state of the store and the changes since the last state change.

 ```ts
 const logLevel = 'debug';